tendermint/spec/spec/reactors/block_sync/msgs.md

 # Block Sync Messages

 The Blockchain reactor has 5 distinct messages and one `oneof` message that groups all the messages.
-They are defined in Protocol Buffers because this is the encoding format we use throughout the clients.

 `BlockRequest` requests a block for a specific height.